 However, while it may seem at first glance that David remained passive—seemingly doing nothing during his allowance of God's determination of the outcomes—David was anything but passive.
-Most certainly, God's true Word testifies that David was very active throughout his times of hardships.
+Most certainly, God's true Word testifies that David was very active throughout his times of hardships and waiting upon the Lord.
 Examining his story through the pages of the Old Testament, you can't help but draw a solid conclusion that, while David wasn't perfect and even miserably failed God on multiple occasions, his was an actively engaged participation in God’s sovereign rule in his life.

-Fellow sojourner, I have no way of knowing your particular hard situation or suffering season that has been unjustly brought on by another, or has unfairly resulted because of living in this broken, sinful world.
+Fellow sojourner, I have no way of knowing your particular present hard situation or suffering season that has been unjustly brought on by another, or is a result of living in this fractured, unjust world.
 I have no way of knowing the trouble and distress that’s been endured thus far, or the time frame it will continue to last.
 I have no way of knowing your present mental disposition, possibly contemplating fleshly, unholy ways in which you can take matters into your own hands because relief and justice seem to be nowhere in sight.
 I have no way of knowing if you've convinced yourself that if you just sit back and do nothing and don't fight for yourself, then who will?

-I have no way of knowing exactly how and when God will ultimately preserve, save, and vindicate you because of His enduring love for you (Psalm 138).
+And I have no way of knowing exactly how or exactly when, ultimately, God will preserve, save, and vindicate you because of His enduring love for you (Psalm 138).

-However, I do know this: There’s unexplainable, sustaining strength to be experienced when you, like David, rest in the knowledge of God’s sovereign control over the details of your life.
+However, this I most certainly do know: There’s unexplainable, sustaining strength to be experienced when you, like David, rest in the knowledge of God’s sovereign control over the details of your life.
 Yes, even His sovereignty over the hard times you’re presently enduring.

 Hide yourself in the stronghold.
-For the believer, the follower of Christ, the stronghold is the protecting refuge of God’s sustaining Word and the abiding presence of our sweet Savior.
-Live in the pages of the Word and continually remind yourself that through the indwelling companionship of the Spirit, Jesus is very near.
+For the believer, the follower of Christ, the stronghold is the protecting refuge of God’s sustaining Word and the abiding, indwelling presence of our sweet Savior.
+Live in the pages of the Word and continually remind yourself that through the constant companionship of the Spirit, Jesus is very near.